Home / Compare

 How We Approach These Comparisons

 We don't cherry-pick metrics to make ourselves look better.
-Each comparison includes where competitors outperform Servury — because the goal is for you to find the right provider, not just to sell you on ours.
+Each comparison includes where competitors outperform Servury.
+The goal is for you to find the right provider, not just to sell you on ours.

 If Icelandic jurisdiction is non-negotiable for your threat model, 1984 Hosting or OrangeWebsite may be better fits.
 If you need an in-house crypto processor with no third-party intermediary, Privex leads there.
 Both Servury and Privex offer Tor/I2P access.
 If domain privacy is the core requirement, Njalla's ownership model is unique.